The Distribution of Permutation Matrix Entries Under Randomized Basis: Introduction

 In this article, we study the distribution of entries of a random permutation matrix in a basis free way.
 Individual entries of a permutation matrix are either 0 or 1, but if we conjugate by a random orthogonal matrix, we can look at the distribution of entries under a ``randomized basis.''
 To formalize this, let $P$ be an $n \times n$ permutation matrix drawn uniformly from the symmetric group $\mathfrak{S}_n$ and let $M$ be a Haar-distributed $n \times n$ orthogonal matrix independent of $P$.
 (With little confusion, we will often conflate a permutation matrix and its corresponding permutation in $\mathfrak{S}_n$).
 Let $A_n$ be a sequence of $n \times n$ real matrices such that $Tr(A_n A_n^T) = n$.
 Then it is shown in Theorem \ref{main result} below that under certain conditions on $A_n$, as $n \to \infty$ where $Y$ and $Z$ are independent random variables such that $Y$ is Poisson distributed, $Z$ is normally distributed, and $s$ is a constant.
 Whereas Hoeffding's combinatorial CLT shows convergence for linear combinations of random permutation matrix entries, Theorem \ref{main result} can be interpreted as a distributional convergence for linear combinations of random permutation matrix entries under a ``randomized basis.''

 We briefly review some other related results.
 Let $A$ be an $n \times n$ real (nonrandom) matrix such that $Tr(A A^T) = n$.
 D'Aristotile, Diaconis, and Newman \cite{diaconisnewman} have shown using characteristic function methods that if $M$ is an $n \times n$ random orthogonal matrix, then $Tr(A M)$ converges in distribution to a standard normal random variable as $n \to \infty$ uniformly in $A$.
-Recently, Meckes \cite{meckes} has improved this result.
-She shows that the total variation distance between $Tr(A M)$ and a standard normal random variable is bounded by $\frac{2 \sqrt{3}}{n-1}$ and that this rate is sharp up to a constant.
+Meckes \cite{meckes} gives quantitative bounds and shows that the total variation distance between $Tr(A M)$ and a standard normal random variable is bounded by $\frac{2 \sqrt{3}}{n-1}$ and that this rate is sharp up to a constant.
 In \cite{chatterjee}, Chatterjee and Meckes obtain bounds on the Wasserstein distance between the multivariate distributions $(Tr(A_1M), Tr(A_2 M),...,Tr(A_k M))$ and a Gaussian random vector.
 Their techniques involve generalizing Stein's method of exchangeable pairs.